APogue/APogue.github.io/_includes/sections/protest-events.md

 flying in public spaces last year."[^280]

-Standing Together LA, shown in [figure](##fig:standing-together-la), aims to promote peace and dialogue between Palestinian and Israeli communities, demonstrating that despite conflicts, people from both backgrounds can support justice, freedom, and equality for everyone.
+Standing Together LA, shown in [figure](##fig:standing-together-la), aims to promote peace and dialogue between Palestinian and Israeli communities, demonstrating that despite conflicts, people from both backgrounds can support justice, freedom, and equality for all.
 They focus on showing that coexistence and mutual understanding are possible,

 "Dozens of people from Standing Together LA also demonstrated outside Dickson Plaza.
 Mikey Aboutboul, a third-year ethnomusicology student who was with Standing Together LA, said his group’s demonstration was aimed at showing that not everyone is polarized, and there is some middle ground between different groups."[^279]

-As days at the enampment passed (see the abbreviated timeline in *Supplimentary Information* for details) the mounting aggression from counter-protesters, in the form of harrassment and physical altercation, turned violent on the evening of
+On the evening of April 30th (see the abbreviated timeline in *Supplimentary Information* for details), microagressions and isolated incidents of threats and assault that had been going on for days turned into all out violence.
-April 30th.

 <figure id="fig:ucla-fireworks">
   <a href="https://dailybruin.com/2024/05/01/pro-israel-counter-protesters-attempt-to-storm-encampment-sparking-violence">
     <img src="\images\2024-05-20\protest\ucla-fireworks.jpg"